Charles Ibingira: Background and education

 He was born in the Toro sub-region of the Western Region of Uganda, circa 1964.
 After attending local elementary and secondary schools, he was admitted to Makerere University School of Medicine, a component of the Makerere University College of Health Sciences.
 He graduated in 1988, with a Bachelor of Medicine and Bachelor of Surgery degree.
 Later, in 1996, he obtained a Master of Medicine degree in general surgery, from the same university.

-He is a Fellow the College of Surgeons of East, Central and Southern Africa (COSECSA), and was elected in 2003.
+He is a Fellow of the College of Surgeons of East, Central and Southern Africa (COSECSA), and was elected in 2003.
 He also holds a Diploma in International Research Ethics, awarded by the University of Cape Town, in 2007.

 Career

 Charles Ibingira has taken on increasing responsibility at Makerere College of Health Sciences, both clinically and administratively, starting in 1996, following his graduation with a master's degree in General Surgery.

 He worked as a surgeon in a clinical setting.
-Academically, he started out as a lecturer, rising through the ranks to Associate Professor in the Department of Anatomy, in the Makerere University School of Biomedical Sciences, and eventually being appointed as the Dean of that school.
+Academically, he started out as a lecturer, rising through the ranks to Associate Professor in the Department of Anatomy, at the Makerere University School of Biomedical Sciences, and eventually being appointed as the Dean of that school.

 He is credited with spearheading the establishment of university programs in Biomedical Engineering and Biomedical Sciences at Makerere University.
 He has also actively worked to recruit and train faculty for these and other programs.
 Dr. Ibingira is a senior researcher in surgery, anatomy, and bioethics.